 Stealth is the name of the game in Card Thief.
 You play a thief who must sneak their way through a deck of cards collecting treasure while avoiding detection.
 You can use equipment cards to assist you in your thieving ways, too, but don't get too cocky or you'll run out of sneak points and get caught.

 Card Thief features daily challenges and deep strategies, and a nice progression system that lets you upgrade equipment cards as you pull off heists.
-There's a bit of steep learning curve involved here, but it's a rewarding game for fans of strategy card games.
+There's a bit of a steep learning curve involved here, but it's a rewarding game for fans of strategy card games.

 There's plenty to explore, too, with secrets hidden throughout the map.
 All told, the world is hellbent on seeing you fail, but take up your sword and fight on anyway.
 Most of the time, the odds are against you and it's up to your skill to see yourself through.